yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Assignment-1.md

 ## Submission

 When you are done, edit this page and add your name to the list below.
-Be sure to submit your time worked!
+Be sure to submit your time worked both here and on the class google form!
 (You can find info on how to do this on the [[Assignments]] page).

 ### Completed